Your hand will be glad you learned the difference.

 Last but certainly not least, a breakdown of the benefits of each pen style:

 Obviously the chart is based on opinion and how important each of the categories are to you.
 If you are always on the run, maybe convenience will weigh higher for you.
+(Please note that our pricing has since updated for all pens as we continue to improve on quality - Updated 2022).

 I hope you learned something!